grey-fish/grey-fish.github.io/Natas/Level11.md

 // This is our key as to do xor 'qw8J' is repreated
 ```

-Now that we have key, .i.e.
+<br/>Now that we have key, .i.e.
 B and we know A, we can create a valid new C

 ```php
 $newA = json_encode(array( "showpassword"=>"yes", "bgcolor"=>"#ffffff"));